Complex Number Calculator

 Division

 The division of two complex numbers can be accomplished by multiplying the numerator and denominator by the denominator's complex conjugate.
-This approach avoids imaginary unit i from the denominator.
+This approach eliminates the imaginary unit i from the denominator.
 If the denominator is c+di, to make it without i (or make it real), multiply with conjugate c-di:(c+di)(c-di) = c2+d2

 c+dia+bi=(c+di)(c−di)(a+bi)(c−di)=c2+d2ac+bd+i(bc−ad)=c2+d2ac+bd+c2+d2bc−adi